 Birth certificate

 Regardless of biological connection to the child, parents can file a pre-birth order so that their names appear on their baby’s birth certificate in New York.
-In some cases, New York courts may require unmarried intended parents to undergo second-parent adoption.

 Court Processes